 Jobs

-If 25% of the US economy is tied to pollution,
+If the US economy is tied to pollution, what’ll happen to employees if polluting stops?

-These planners know that previous attempts at “Just Transitions” have not gone well.
+Previous attempts at “Just Transitions” have not gone well.

 “The so-called just transition has not become a reality.”